aws/sagemaker-python-sdk/doc/overview.rst

 Built-in Components
 ===================

-The following sections give information about the main built-in components and their function.
+The following sections provide information about the main components of built-in algorithms including pretrained models, model scripts, and model images.

 Pre-trained models
 ------------------